odfdata/wiki-ipfs/web-app/README.md

 # Wiki IPFS

-This repo contains the code for the frontend dApp to access Wiki IPFS and interact both with web3.storage and Mumbai deployed Smart Contract.
+This repo contains the code for the frontend dApp to access Wiki IPFS and interact both with web3.storage and deployed Smart Contracts.

-This is a project for the CL Fall Hackathon 22
+Currently, it's configured to work with:

+* Filecoin Virtual Machine (FEVM) testnet
+* Polygon Mumbai testnet

 ## Project creation